Course Location: Oxfordshire, Derbyshire, Leicestershire, East Lothian- Scotland

 Throughout theday our highly knowledgeable instructors will guide you through the process of identifying exactly what we need to survive as a species and give you the skills and knowledge to be able to keep yourself and others alive in a potential survival situation.

-This one-day course takes place on the beautiful Catton Hall Estate in Derbyshire, within our 250-acre woodland in Oxfordshire, on the Belvoir Estate in Leicestershire, in our Bedfordshire woodland near Woburn Sands, or in our East Lothian Venue in Scotland.
+This one-day course takes place at a number of our nationwide locations: Haddon Hall Estate in Derbyshire, our 250-acre woodland in Oxfordshire, on the Belvoir Estate in Leicestershire and at our Scottish venue only 20 miles east of Edinburgh.
 Donât forget if any of these venues are unsuitable, we can always come to you!

 The course adapts to the changing seasons, but below is a typical example of the Bushcraft Fundamentals Course.

 Upon arrival at camp and following an initial safety brief, you are issued with your own Bushcraft Knife for the day which you will use to process the various materials we will need for everyday woodland tasks.
-It is then time to get stuckintolooking at safe shelter construction; specifically location, materials, and design.
+It's then time to get stuck into looking at safe shelter construction; specifically location, materials, and design.
 This culminates in the group building a one-man kennel shelter and an arctic lean-to shelter.

 Everything in the outdoors takes longer than most people are used to and so we then get straight into preparing lunch.
 You do not catch your own food on this course; all is provided either still in the fur, in the feather or in the skin (vegetarian options are always available).
 Here our instructors will guide you through the preparation of your food which will then be cooked over the open fire as part of a delicious lunch.
 Just because we are in the woods it doesnât mean we donât eat well.